You’ve written a story, article, or even the Great American Novel. Now what?

 Type of Material

-Frankly, if you’re willing to write, I’ll probably edit it.
+Frankly, if you’re willing to write it, I’ll probably edit it.
 You can be as controversial as you like.
 I’ll just point out, though, that there’s a lot of material with a very limited market when it comes to publishing.
 If you’re writing about incest, bestiality, rape, or just about anything non-consensual, and you plan to self-publish on Amazon, it’s not going to matter how well written or edited it is, they won’t allow you to publish it on their platform.
 If you plan to have anyone younger than eighteen having sex in your story, even the places that will publish the other stuff probably won’t take it.

 In other words, submitting that sort of material is probably a waste of time for both of us.

 I’d also advise against trying to republish anything that’s in the public domain.
 Amazon will take some public domain material, but only if it’s “sufficiently differentiated” from what’s readily available elsewhere.
-That means you need to add a lot of note, or new illustrations (preferably both) before they’ll let you publish it.
+That means you need to add a lot of notes, or new illustrations (preferably both) before they’ll let you publish it.
 Your own translation of a public domain foreign-language book is another matter.
 Those are considered to be new books, so they don’t fall under the public domain rules.

 Submission and billing

-You may email your manuscript to me at jtm***jtmcdaniel.com, with the subject line “Manuscript for Editing” (replace the “***” with “@,” obviously.
+You may email your manuscript to me at jtm***jtmcdaniel.com, with the subject line “Manuscript for Editing” (replace the “***” with “@,” obviously).
 I’ll normally try to respond the same day with the cost of the complete job.
 Large jobs (20,000 words or over) require a 5% deposit before work begins.
 Just in case you were wondering, you don’t get the edited version back until the bill is paid.